 With regard to this product, and because it is a tripod for hand, the box is not too big or small.
 It has a normal size that should not be difficult to transport – in case it is ordered online.

 Inside the box – as expected – includes the tripod and all its assemblies, as well as a three-way panoramic head, another quick-release plate, and a case to store when traveling.
 The article also includes an instruction manual of tripods of dslr so that those less familiar with VORTEX know how their most recent tripod works.

 This tripod stands out for its structure, but one of the most prevalent qualities is its handle, which locks and unlocks the pan and tilt.

 Thanks to this panoramic head, users can capture horizontal shots – the right to left – and vertical – upwards.
 The panels, on all those that are realized to the landscapes, are another thing with this tripod.

 In this way, with a locking knob that handles the adjustment of the plate angle and another quick-release plate, Vortex allows its customers to connect or disconnect their cameras, binoculars, or telescopes with greater agility.

 Since this is a tripod for travelers, the magic does not focus on how much it can stretch, but on how much it shrinks to offer practicality and comfort.

 That leaves customers with a Vortex that can easily fold very easily up to 15 centimeters, stretch a little up to 38 centimeters and finally reach all its splendor and height with its well-endowed 137 centimeters.

-Regarding the weight, Vortex summit SS-P tripod allows a maximum load of cameras, binoculars, and telescope whose density does not exceed 2.5 kilograms.
+Regarding the weight, the Vortex summit SS-P tripod allows a maximum load of cameras, binoculars, and telescopes whose density does not exceed 2.5 kilograms.
 This means, logically, that it is a structure designed for action cameras, highlighted by their compactness.

 Its structure can also highlight the five sections of its legs and the three angles it allows.
 The weight of the Vortex is just 900 grams.